johantre/JQLRepo/README.md

 The difference in between windows & ubuntu is the jq setup.
 Ubuntu comes with jq pre-installed, windows needs a little help.
 (More info on the windows branch of this project.)
 * Not that running locally (not in a runner) requires you to have a **env/prod.jira.secret.properties** in order to fetch your credentials.
-Specifically this file is included in .gitignore, as this *must not* be residing in your repo.
+Specifically this file is **included in .gitignore**, to prevent committing it to git, as this *must not* be residing in your repo.
 The credentials should be stored in following properties like example below:
   - **jira.user=Qxxxx**
   - **jira.pass=xyzwhatever**